 Integration with Microsoft Dynamics, Oracle NetSuite, Salesforce and Zendesk is very useful.
 You can even integrate the solution with Microsoft Outlook which is, let’s face it, a twitchy system at the best of times (cough, gmail, cough).
 With the Outlook integration, you can schedule and send alert emails really easily and we were so surprised that it worked, we sent several just to make sure.

 8x8 is a mixed bag of great features, interesting capabilities, easily configured systems and richly variable pricing plans.
 We absolutely love the way the features have been structured across different pricing models, you can tease out the functionalities you want and abandon the others as you see fit.
 Beyond the standard features that you’d find on most small business phone platforms, you get some really sweet extras that add a little oomph to the offering.
 Some, like the video and collaboration capabilities, the integration with a variety of third-party platforms and the free unlimited calling across multiple countries, are easily among the best in the market.

 In spite of a jitter on calling, the system was reliable and steady while working within the admin console was easy and intuitive.
-A recommended platform for both the SME and the enterprise thanks to its ubiquity and value-added feature-sets.
+A recommended platform for both the SMB and enterprise thanks to its ubiquity and value-added feature-sets.